Skip to main content

 Start here:

-Cloud PluginSelf-Hosted CPUSelf-Hosted GPU
+Cloud PluginSelf-Hosted CPUSelf-Hosted GPUApple Silicon Swift SDK

-Setup time~2 min~5 min~10 min
+Setup time~2 min~5 min~10 min~10 min

-Best forWeb apps, quick demosEdge, offline, privacyDynamic faces, high volume
+Best forWeb apps, quick demos, scalingEdge, offline, privacyDynamic faces, high volumeNative consumer apps, privacy-strict verticals

-How the Avatar Joins a Room
+How the avatar joins a room

 1